Inflammaging

 Inflammation is essential to protect against viral and bacterial infection, as well as noxious stimuli.
 It is an integral part of the healing process, though prolonged inflammation can be detrimental.
 The network dynamics of inflammation change with age, and factors such as genes, lifestyle, and environment contribute to these changes.
 Current research studying inflammaging is focused on understanding the interaction of dynamic molecular pathways underlying both aging and inflammation and how they change with chronological age.

 Characteristics

 Fine control and modulation of the immune system response becomes fragile and less precise with age, as seen with other bodily systems.
 Remodeling of the immune system in the elderly is thought to be characterized by an inability to control systemic inflammation.
 With age, the number of lymphocytes being produced decreases, and the composition and quality of the mature lymphocyte pool changes.
 While the effectiveness of adaptive immune system declines, innate immune mechanisms become overactive and less precise, leading to an increase in pro-inflammatory phenotypes that contributes to "inflammaging."
+The secretome of senescent mesenchymal stem and stromal cells (MSCs) exhibits immunomodulatory effects and serves as a driver in inflammaging-related diseases.
 All together, this contribues to a less efficient immune system response to pathogens and chronic, systemic inflammatory phenotypes.